tisanbako/python-files/README.md

-# Python Introduction Course Repository
+# Python Introduction Course Repository.

 Welcome to the "Python Introduction" course repository!
 This course is designed to help beginners learn Python programming from scratch.
 It covers a wide range of topics organized into different folders, each focusing on a specific area of Python.